wuciawe/wuciawe.github.io/_posts/2017-02-13-notes-on-concurrency-in-jvm.md

 It is a good practice to get locks in the same order.

+The above is the most deadlock, called lock ordering deadlock.
+Besides, there is thread starvation deadlock which means threads waiting for results from each other.

 #### Livelock

 A livelock occurs when two tasks in the system chaing their states due to the actions of the other.